 Yawning, drooling and licking.
 Dogs yawn when they are tired or bored but they also yawn when stressed.
 A stressful yawn is more prolonged and intense than a sleepy yawn.
 Dogs may also drool and lip lick excessively when anxious.

 Hiding or Escaping.
 An extension of avoidance, some anxious dogs literally move behind their owners to hide.
 They may even nudge their owners to prompt them to move along.
 As a means of escape, they may engage in diversion activities such as digging or circling, or may slink behind a tree or parked car.
 They could even run away from what is making them anxious.

-If you notice any new or odd behaviours from your dog then your first point of call should be with your Vet.
-Your Vet can rule out any health/illnesses concerns that may be the cause of your dogs behaviour after that seek out help from a Rewards Based Dog Trainer or Behaviourist
+If you notice any new or odd behavior's from your dog then your first point of call should be with your Vet.
+Your Vet can rule out any health/illnesses concerns that may be the cause of your dogs behavior after that seek out help from a Rewards Based Dog Trainer or Behaviorist

 Praise them for being confident even if they only mange to look at their fear and praise them for remaining calm too.
 You can’t re-enforce fear in a dog when you offer them your support.

 Remember time and patience are you and your dogs friend when it come to over coming or managing anxiety.
 There is no such thing a quick fix, in some cases managing your dogs anxiety can be a life long commitment.

 To find out more about Suzanne you can visit her website, and she also has a book on how to support your rescue dog see more about Suzanne here

 Thankfully, there is more awareness of anxiety in dogs now, and wearing yellow is a way of warning other owners your dog needs space.